CharlesTaylor7/trendy-philosophy/README.md

 - Implement delete button for deleting a query
 - Improve labeling.
 (Make it clear the y axis is percentages & the x axis is year numbers)
 - Make styling of Add Query button consistent, no matter where it is on the screen.
+- Prevent whole graph from redrawing when adding a new query.
 - Calculate correlations
 - Add color picker for each trendline (like the one in VS Code)
 - Fix flickering of mouse cursor when hovering over query input